One Fateful Day in Metropolis in the year 2009...

 “We’ll catch up later,” she said happily.

 Batman shot a grapple gun at a Parademon and pulled the rope hard enough to send the mindless drone flying to the ground.
-He hissed annoyed as he felt his shoulder pop out slightly.
-He slowly backed up into Luthor who kept the Parademons at bay by shooting them.
+The Dark Knight hissed in annoyance as he felt his shoulder protest slightly.
+He slowly backed up into Luthor, who kept the Parademons at bay by shooting at them.

 “Problem?”
 Luthor asked when he and Batman were back to back.